halperta/ed/_texts/MyDearJ.md

 [^2] Both
 [^3] having a very
 [^4] Devine
 [^5] good for your nerves.
-Lena emigratted from Russia in 1903, and her first language was Yiddish.
+Lena emigrated from Russia in 1903, and her first language was Yiddish.
 Uncle Bob taught her to read and write English in the late 1930s.
 ![Photocopy of original letter](/MyDearJ-1.pdf "Photocopy of original letter.")